At a Glance

 Pruning

-Cut back all stems by one-half to two-thirds after the first bloom flush to promote compact regrowth and a possible second flush in late summer.
-Cut to the ground in late fall or early spring.
-Divide every 3–4 years in early spring: separate the basal clump and replant sections at 12–18 inch (30–45 cm) spacing.
-The 'Hummelo' cultivar is compact and rarely needs staking.
+Cut back by half after the first bloom flush (July-August) for compact regrowth and possible second flush.
+Cut to the ground in fall or early spring (March).
+Divide every 3-4 years in spring.

 Pruning Schedule